-A recurring question that arises is whether an expenditure is for a deductible repair or for an improvement that must be capitalized.
-When reading the following materials do not forget some basic points.
+A recurring question is whether an expenditure is to repair an asset and so deductible or to improve an asset and so must be capitalized.
 Section 263(a) denies a deduction for "[a]ny amount paid out for new buildings or for permanent improvements or betterments made to increase the value of any property" and for "[a]ny amount expended in restoring property or in making good the exhaustion thereof for which an allowance is or has been made."
-The expenditures that are the subject of this section could be ordinary and necessary trade or business expenditures and so deductible under § 162, but §§ 161 and 261 make § 162 subject to and subordinate to § 263.
+Sections 161 and 261 make § 162 subject to and subordinate to § 263.
 Reg. § 1.162-4(a) restates this prioritization; it provides in part that "[a] taxpayer may deduct amounts paid for repairs and maintenance to tangible property if the amounts paid are not otherwise required to be capitalized."
-The scope of what is affirmatively covered by § 263 preempts what § 162 might allow as an immediate deduction.

-The line between deductibility and capitalization has often been the subject of dispute between taxpayers and the government in the context of a taxpayer's trade or business.
+The line between deductibility of repair expenditures and capitalization of improvement expenditures has often been the subject of dispute between taxpayers and the government in the context of a taxpayer's trade or business.
 We look at two old cases and note what were important factors in deciding that an expenditure was for a deductible repair or for a capital improvement.
 More recently, the IRS and Treasury have undertaken through regulations to articulate workable standards and procedures to assure more taxpayers predictable treatment.
 We will explore the high points of the portions of these regulations most relevant to this topic.